smebberson/docker-alpine/examples/complete/README.md

 We've found this to be the most consistent way to effectively run Consul in production.
 This also supports the development workflow in which you `CTRL+C` to stop a container from running.

+## Usage

+To run this example:

+- Change into this directory `cd /vagrant/examples/complete`.
+- Start the containers using Docker Compose `dc up -d && dc logs`.
+This will start the containers in background mode, but will show the logs so you can see what is happening.

+You can view http://192.168.89.10:8500/ui/ to see the Consul UI showing everything setup and communicating.

 ### Testing

 There are two workflows to test (as far as the containers running Consul in server mode are concerned):